 With all that considered, there are some chords on the piano that are equally as easy and movable to play on the guitar as they are on the piano/keyboard.

 For instance, the easiest chords to play on the piano are major and minor triads in the closed position.
 In this case, these chords are also easy to play on the guitar.
+You could also just choose to play without them if you really wanted (my article on this).

 YouTube Video Tutorial